Name of Love (Cinema Staff song)

 "Name of Love" is the last single created by the Japanese band Cinema Staff, and was used as the ending theme for season three part two of the anime Attack on Titan.
 Announced on 3 February and released in full on 29 May 2019, the song became the first single to be released by the band in nearly two and a half years, and the second song the band created for the anime: after their ending for season one part two titled "great escape" was successful.
-The song has since been performed on at least two occasions by the band during musical tours across Japan, and has gained positions on the Billboard Japan and Oricon top single charts.
+The song has since been performed on at least two occasions by the band during musical tours across Japan, and has gained positions on the Billboard Japan and Oricon singles charts.

 Background and release

 The song was announced by the band Cinema Staff on 3 February 2019 as the ending theme for the second half season three of the anime Attack on Titan.
 The announcement marked the band's first single in nearly two and a half years, their prior most recent being "Vektor E.P." released in November 2018, and the second collaboration with the anime since creating the song "great escape" for the second half of season one.
 A shortened version of the song was used starting 28 April 2019 for the release of season 3 part 2 of the anime, alongside the Linked Horizon opening "Shoukei to Shikabane no Michi".

 The full version of the song was released on 29 May 2019 as a single across multiple music streaming and distribution services including Apple Music, Spotify, Recochoku, and iTunes.
 The largely vocal song was sung by band member Mizuki Iida.
 The single released in two artworks: one featuring the main vocalist (Mizuki Iida) standing against a monochrome background with the name of the single written in front, and a "first limited edition jacket design" which displays original artwork by Wit Studio, the anime season's animator, of some of the season's main characters.
 The single release also included three other songs: titled "OCEAN", "Saraba Rakuen Yo" (さらば楽園よ), and "great escape (2019 new mix)" as the second, third, and fourth tracks respectively.
 The additional two songs were described by Tower Records as also being "reminiscent" of the anime.
-The song later was included in the band's one and only album "BEST OF THE SUPER CINEMA 2008-2011/2012-2019" on 18 September 2019, which was a compilation of 36 remastered versions of the band's songs, including two new songs.
+The song later was included in the band's one and only album, BEST OF THE SUPER CINEMA 2008-2011/2012-2019 on 18 September 2019, which was a compilation of 36 remastered versions of the band's songs, including two new songs.